krajzeg/pico8gamepad/README.md

 ## Usage

-* Drop the `pico8gamepad.js` file in the same directory with your game's HTML and JS.
+* Drop [pico8gamepad.js](https://raw.githubusercontent.com/krajzeg/pico8gamepad/master/pico8gamepad.js) in the same directory with your game's HTML and JS.
 * In your HTML file, add the following, right before the `<script ... src="yourgame.js">` tag:

 ```